Poster presentation guidelines

 Flyers and hand-outs

-- Please bring A4 copies of your poster with you to share with interested delegates
+- You are welcome to bring A4 copies or flyers of your poster with you to share with interested delegates

 - We will not allow hand-outs or flyers to be left on the floor around the poster display.